gbks121/omnisearch-sdk/README.md

 A unified, high-performance TypeScript SDK for web search providers.

-Inspired by [PlustOrg/search-sdk](https://github.com/PlustOrg/search-sdk), this version is a **complete overhaul and redesign** focused on enterprise-grade reliability, functional error handling, and robust concurrency.
+Inspired by [PlustOrg/search-sdk](https://github.com/PlustOrg/search-sdk), this version is a **complete overhaul and redesign** focused on reliability, functional error handling, and robust concurrency.

 ## ✨ Key Enhancements